Nick Moffatt BA PGCE

 I HAVE OVER 5 YEARS OF EXPERIENCE OF LECTURING IN DESIGN AT DEGREE LEVEL

 Being a freelancer can sometimes be a solitary life, and after I worked on a large project a few years ago that saw me spending time as part of a larger team, I realised just how much I missed feeling part of a larger community and having people to bounce ideas off.
-So, with all my industrial experience under my belt I ventured off into the world of lecturing on BA (Hons) Illustration for Commercial Application at The Northern School of Art followed by lecturing on both BA (Hons) Concept Art and BA (Hons) Comics and Graphic Novels at Teesside University.
+So, with all my industrial experience under my belt I ventured off into the world of lecturing at various UK Universities on subjects including Illustration, Comics, Concept Art and Graphic Design at both undergraduate and postgraduate level.
 The astounding work of not just the students it was my privilege to teach, but also the teams I was working alongside, inspired me on a daily basis and are a huge part of why I co-founded the School of Illustration.

 ILLUSTRATION IS MORE THAN JUST DRAWING